byggemandboesen/H-line-software/README.md

 ```
 ![The optional user interface](Spectrums/UI.jpg)

 **NOTE!** It's a brand new feature and will likely change in the near future when doing a rewrite of the software structure at some point.
-However, for now it supports the majority of features except manually setting plotting y-axis interval, although I'll be working on adding that.
+However, for now it supports the majority of features except manually setting plotting y-axis interval, although I'll be working on adding that.<br>
+The UI is made with the [kivymd](https://github.com/kivymd/KivyMD) language for python.

 ## Examples
 the following GIf consists of 19 separate observations from across the galactic plane in 10 degree intervals. <br>